Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ### License

-If you have a valid license place your `*.lic` file in the `configuration_files` folder before running the playbook.
+If you have a valid license place your `*.lic` file in the `configuration_files/licenses` folder before running the playbook.

 >NOTE: You can also [upload a license](https://docs.alfresco.com/6.2/tasks/at-adminconsole-license.html) via the Admin Console once the system is running.